 Suvarnabhumi Airport Station

 I arrived at about 9.40pm at the airport, and after taking a few pictures of the famous 4 storey glass wall, I went up to the massive departure hall.
-There was no need to check-in as my bags were checked from SIN-ICN direct and I already had my boarding pass to ICN, printed at SIN earlier that day.
+There was no need to check-in as my bags were checked from SIN